GridlockNetwork/Resources/whitepapers/readme.md

 ### Primary device(s)

 Enigma's privacy-preserving network is the primary share store option in Gridlock's network due to its high availability and usage of secure SGX enclaves.
-We plan to use this network to store multiple key shares as long as the network does not control a majority of shares.
-This device allows Gridlock to use the strength of a privacy-preserving network while removing the risks associated with compromised SGX enclaves.
+We plan to use this network to store multiple key shares, as long as the network does not control a majority of shares.
+This strategy allows Gridlock to leverage the strength of a privacy-preserving network while removing the risks associated with compromised SGX enclaves.

 ### Additional devices